Frequently-Asked Questions

 This means you will have fewer hoops to jump through with your project, but it also means there will be some limitations on the design and outreach that a more traditional publisher might offer.

-What Does Open Access Mean?
+What Does Diamond Open Access Mean?

-Open access means we don’t want cost to prohibit anyone from using the work we publish.
+Diamond open access means we don’t want cost to prohibit anyone from using the work we publish.
 And so each of our projects has a free download component to go along with the paid versions of the print and e-books.

-Are The Academic Books Peer Reviewed?
+Are Books Peer Reviewed?

 Process Questions